-The ownership and operation of casino gaming facilities in Nevada are subject to the Nevada Gaming Control Act and the regulations promulgated thereunder, which we refer to as the Nevada Act, and various local codes and ordinances.
-Our gaming operations are subject to the licensing and regulatory control of the Nevada Gaming Commission, which we refer to as the Nevada Commission, the Nevada State Gaming Control Board, which we refer to as the Nevada Board, and the Clark County Liquor and Gaming Licensing Board, which, with the Nevada Commission and the Nevada Board, we collectively refer to as the Nevada Gaming Authorities.
+The ownership and operation of casino gaming facilities in Nevada are subject to the Nevada Gaming Control Act and the regulations promulgated by the Nevada Gaming Commission thereunder, which we refer to as the Nevada Act, including various local codes and ordinances.
+Our gaming operations are subject to the licensing and regulatory control of the Nevada Gaming Commission, which we refer to as the Nevada Commission, the Nevada State Gaming Control Board, which we refer to as the Nevada Board, the Clark County Liquor and Gaming Licensing Board, and the City of Las Vegas, which, with the Nevada Commission and the Nevada Board, we collectively refer to as the Nevada Gaming Authorities.

-The laws, regulations and supervisory procedures of the Nevada Gaming Authorities are based upon declarations of public policy which are concerned with, among other things:
+The laws, regulations and supervisory procedures of the Nevada Gaming Authorities are based upon declarations of public policy that are concerned with, among other things:

-- the prevention of unsavory or unsuitable persons from having a direct or indirect involvement with gaming at any time or in any capacity; - the establishment and maintenance of responsible accounting practices and procedures; - the maintenance of effective controls over the financial practices of licensees, including establishing minimum procedures for internal fiscal affairs and the safeguarding of assets and revenues; - providing reliable record keeping and requiring the filing of periodic reports with the Nevada Gaming Authorities; - the prevention of cheating and fraudulent practices: - the maintenance of a Gaming Compliance and Reporting Plan, including the establishment of a Gaming Compliance Committee and the retention of a Compliance Officer; and - the provision of a source of state and local revenues through taxation and licensing fees.
+- the prevention of unsavory or unsuitable persons from having a direct or indirect involvement with gaming at any time or in any capacity; - the establishment and maintenance of responsible accounting practices and procedures; - the maintenance of effective controls over the financial practices of licensees, including establishing minimum procedures for internal fiscal affairs and the safeguarding of assets and revenues; - providing reliable record keeping and requiring the filing of periodic reports with the Nevada Gaming Authorities; - the prevention of cheating and fraudulent practices; - the maintenance of a Gaming Compliance and Reporting Plan, including the establishment of a Gaming Compliance Committee and the retention of a Corporate Compliance Officer; and - the provision of a source of state and local revenues through taxation and licensing fees.